AdithyaViswanathan1/Early-Stage-Diabetes-Detection/README.md

 # Early-Stage-Diabetes-Detection
-Predicts whether you have risk for diabetes based on symptoms
+Predicts risk for diabetes based on symptoms

 # What I Learned
  * Utilizing Python Libraries such as sklearn and pandas